calcicodes/labpage/_posts/2022-12-14-leverhulme-project.markdown

 - **Grow** corals, foraminifera and coccolithophores—three key groups of marine calcifiers—under conditions designed to examine the pathways of ion transport and the processes of crystal growth in biomineralisation, while monitoring key physiological parameters.
 - **Measure** the concentration and isotope ratios of a broad suite of trace elements incorporated into biominerals produced under these controlled conditions, which can be used as tracers of the intrinsic processes of biomineralisation (Fig. 1).
 - **Model** the mechanisms of biomineralisation, using biological and geochemical data produced by this study, integrated with all relevant data in the literature.
 We aim to create an over-determined, and thus testable, Bayesian mechanistic model of biomineralisation.

+## What's next?

+I'll be looking for one PhD student and on PostDoc to start each year for the next three years.
+Watch this space for announcements, and please [get in touch!](mailto:{{ site.email }}) if you're interested!